Seirdy/hardened-configs/sshd_config/README.md

 - Listen on IPv4 and IPv6.
 If possible, connect via IPv6 as IPv6 has mandatory IPsec.
 Again, no reason to not listen on IPv4 as it's just security through obscurity.

 `HostKey /etc/ssh/ssh_host_ed25519_key`
 - Use ONLY the Ed25519 host key.
 We do not support old and slow keys.
-This is one part to preventing 99% of the generic bruteforce bots from being able to attempt a bruteforce.
+This is one part to preventing about 80% of the generic bruteforce bots from being able to attempt a bruteforce.

 `RekeyLimit default 1h`
 - Renegotiate the SSH session key after a certain amount of data has been transferred, data amount selected by the cipher type, or after a session has persisted for more than one hour.
 Key rotation helps prevent replay attacks and time-based attacks.